 Japanese has a special alphabet for foreign words: katakana, which has helped it manage the impact of foreign words entering its language.
 In addition, romaji (Roman script) employs the ‘Latin script’ that Western European languages use to help those in Japan who can’t read the other alphabets.
 It is also sometimes used for product names and in clever marketing copy.

 Despite this, the massive influx of loaned or borrowed words in Japanese is still making life difficult for some.
 A 72-year-old man has gone to the extreme of taking Japan’s national broadcaster NHK to court over its over use of foreign words.
 He didn’t win the case.
 The shisutemu (system) – one of the words he complained about – got the better of him on this occasion.
 Nevertheless, few Japanese people are aware of the impact their language is now having around the world.

 Few English speakers know either.
 But Japanese words are seeping into the linguistic zeitgeist.
 Unbeknownst to many, words such as honcho, as in head honcho, are in fact Japanese.
-Honcho (group or squad leader), was imported to the United States by servicemen stationed in Japan in the 1940s and the word rickshaw, which tourists still enjoy riding in many capital cities, is a late 19th-century abbreviation of the Japanese word jinrikisha, meaning man-powered vehicle.
+Hancho (group or squad leader), was imported to the United States by servicemen stationed in Japan in the 1940s as honcho and the word rickshaw, which tourists still enjoy riding in many capital cities, is a late 19th-century abbreviation of the Japanese word jinrikisha, meaning man-powered vehicle.
 Another such word is tycoon, which comes from the Japanese word taikun, great prince or high commander.

 New arrivals in Japan enjoy commenting on the sometimes eye-catching product names written in romaji such as: Collon (a creamy snack); Calpis (a soft drink); Pocari Sweat (another sports drink) and Creap (instant powdered milk).